jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   I need to install tree_ to use it

-  .. admonition:: if you are using MacOS_ type this in the terminal_
+  .. attention:: if you are using MacOS_ type this in the terminal_

     first install brew_ (The Missing Package Manager for MacOS), if you do not have it already